EvulDev/CustomSpawnLocations/README.md

 Custom Spawn Locations is a Project Zomboid mod.

 ## Profession spawn
+All spawn are partly based on the size of the location and department.

 |Professions                  | Location                                    | Chance of spawn (%)   |
 |-----------------------------|---------------------------------------------|----------------------:|